Duration

 50,000 COVID-19 impacted women, adolescent girls, and children

-The USAID Advancing Nutrition project is a global effort to address the root cause of malnutrition.
-In India, the project is led by JSIPL to work closely with communities, governments, the private sector, and other local and international organizations in Assam.
-It is reaching out with technical know-how and training support for marginalized populations whose livelihoods and nutritional status have been potentially impacted by the COVID-19 pandemic.
+The USAID Advancing Nutrition project was a global effort to address the root cause of malnutrition.
+In India, the project was led by JSIPL and worked closely with communities, governments, the private sector, and other local and international organizations in Assam.
+It provided technical and training support for marginalized populations whose livelihoods and nutritional status were potentially impacted by the COVID-19 pandemic.

-The implementation sites include three districts of Assam, viz.
+The implementation sites included three districts of Assam, viz.
 Tinsukia, Goalpara, and Barpeta.
 The intervention’s unique aspect benefits vulnerable communities in various geographies like riverine areas, tea gardens, hilly tracts, and tribal pockets.
-The communities are being supported to tap into available natural resources and enable the Women Self-Help Groups (WSHGs) to earn better income from farming and marketing their products, as well as ensuring a variety of nutritious foods in their household diet.
+The communities were supported to tap into available natural resources and enabled the Women Self-Help Groups (WSHGs) to earn better income from farming and marketing their products, as well as ensuring a variety of nutritious foods in their household diet.

 To strengthen women-led nutrition-sensitive agriculture practices and business opportunities.